FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. At the bottom of every page there is a footer which content is consistent throughout all pages.
         2. In the page "About us" the users can insert their personal details to receive the newsletter and special offers/events.

+-   #### Site Owner Goals, Testing

+     1. Increasing the overall restaurant reputation and awareness.
+        1.  t be finished

+# User testing
+Friends and family members were asked to review the site and documentation to point out any feedback and possible way of improving it.
+Their helpful advice throughout the process led to many UX changes in order to create a better experience, especially regarding the styling.

+It was through this testing that the following changes were made:
+- Removing thumbnail from most pictures.
+- Centering social media links in the footer instead of floating them to the right.
+- Assessing the combinations of colours and the contrast.
+- Fonts choice looking smart and not invasive.
+- Improving the overall images quality compared to the initial framework idea.
+- Overall balance in the positioning and sizing of images in the pages.

 ## Manual Testing

 ### Common Elements Testing